YourSwimLog.com

 Finger-tip paddles will give you a sense of awareness of how your hand enters the water—Straight?
 Pitched?
 Thumb-first?—and how that critical first stage of the pull goes.

-Finger tips paddles give you some power work without slowing down your stroke rate too much.
+Finger tip paddles give you some power work without slowing your stroke rate too much.

 As a precocious youngster I always went for the biggest paddles I could find in the equipment bin.
 The reasoning was simple: bigger the paddle, faster I will go!